Tristan Peters

-Tristan Dimitri Peters (born February 29, 2000) is a Canadian professional baseball outfielder for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Tristan Dimitri Peters (born February 29, 2000) is a Canadian professional baseball outfielder for the Chicago White Sox of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays.
+Peters was named to his first All-Star game in 2026.

-Career
+Amateur career

+Peters attended Foothills Composite High School in Okotoks, Alberta.
+He played college baseball at Chandler-Gilbert Community College and Southern Illinois University.
+He earned a NJCAA Gold Glove in 2019.
+He played for the collegiate summer league Okotoks Dawgs in 2019.
+He hit .396 with 12 home runs and 44 RBI that summer and earned Playoff MVP recognition while leading the Dawgs to their first title in 10 seasons.
+He played for the Savannah Bananas in the summer of 2021.

+Professional career

 Milwaukee Brewers

-Peters played college baseball at Chandler-Gilbert Community College and Southern Illinois University.
-He was drafted by the Milwaukee Brewers in the seventh round (207th overall) of the 2021 Major League Baseball draft.

-Peters made his professional debut with the Savannah Bananas in the summer of 2021.
-He made his debut with affiliated baseball with the rookie-level Arizona Complex League Brewers and started 2022 with the High-A Wisconsin Timber Rattlers, for whom he batted .306/.386/.485 in 330 at-bats with eight triples and seven home runs.
+The Milwaukee Brewers selected Peters in the seventh round (207th overall) of the 2021 Major League Baseball draft.
+He made his debut with affiliated baseball with the rookie-level Arizona Complex League Brewers and started 2022 with the High-A Wisconsin Timber Rattlers, for whom he batted to a .306/.386/.485 slash line in 330 at-bats with eight triples and seven home runs.

 San Francisco Giants

-On August 2, 2022, the Brewers traded Peters to the San Francisco Giants in exchange for pitcher Trevor Rosenthal.
-In 34 appearances for the Double-A Richmond Flying Squirrels, he batted .212/.302/.303 in 132 at-bats.
+On August 2, 2022, the Brewers traded Peters to the San Francisco Giants for pitcher Trevor Rosenthal.
+In 34 games for the Double-A Richmond Flying Squirrels, he batted .212/.302/.303 in 132 at-bats.

 Tampa Bay Rays

-On November 15, 2022, Peters was traded to the Tampa Bay Rays in exchange for infielder Brett Wisely.
+On November 15, 2022, Peters was traded to the Tampa Bay Rays for infielder Brett Wisely.
+He spent the 2023 season with the Double-A Montgomery Biscuits, playing in 93 games and hitting .275/.361/.421 with seven home runs, 46 RBI, and 14 stolen bases.
+Peters made 123 appearances for the Triple-A Durham Bulls during the 2024 season, batting .238/.344/.402 with 12 home runs, 46 RBI, and eight stolen bases.

-Peters made 105 appearances for the Triple-A Durham Bulls in 2025, slashing .282/.370/.453 with 11 home runs, 58 RBI, and 11 stolen bases.
-On August 8, 2025, Peters was selected to the 40-man roster and promoted to the major leagues for the first time.
+Peters made 105 appearances for Triple-A Durham in 2025, slashing .282/.370/.453 with 11 home runs, 58 RBI, and 11 stolen bases.
+On August 8, Peters was selected to the 40-man roster and promoted to the major leagues for the first time.
+He played in four games for the Rays, going 0-for-12 with seven strikeouts.
+He was designated for assignment by Tampa Bay on December 16.